Re-posted from March 6, 2014

-I took a deep breath and listened to the old brag of my heart.
-I am, I am, I am.
+“I took a deep breath and listened to the old brag of my heart.

 There’s a stillness that descends on the hospital late at night, softening the harshness of bright lights and the sterility of hard floors.
 Sounds are muted and voices are hushed.
 Sydney is the only patient in the sleep lab tonight located at the end of a long, empty corridor.
 It’s dark in her room but for a night light and the glowing dots of the medical devices she’s hooked up to.
 I shift uncomfortably in the reclining chair next to her bed and wonder how I’ll make it until morning.
 It occurs to me that my father-in-law spent more nights this way than I can count during the fourteen months of my mother-in-law’s battle with cancer.
 It also occurs to me that the last time I sat in the dark next to a hospital bed was with him, the night before she died.

 In newborns sleep apnea is an underdeveloped neurological issue in which the brain fails to signal the body to breathe.
 The monitor is a safeguard, set to alarm when no breathing is registered for an interval of 20 seconds.
 Adhesive electrodes stuck to the bare skin of Sydney’s chest were attached to lead wires that plugged into a bulky metal box.
-Not to be disconnected except during bathing, we lugged that thing everywhere we went.
-For nine months.
+Not to be disconnected except during bathing, we lugged that thing everywhere for nine months.

-Our constant companion from birth to death; breath is there . . . until it is not.
+Our constant companion from birth to death, breath is there . . . until it is not.

 I witnessed Sydney take her first breath and come fully into this world as a living being.
-I also witnessed my beloved mother-in-law take her last breath and quietly ease out of the physical world.
+I also witnessed my mother-in-law take her last breath and quietly ease out of the physical world.
 The thought fills me with a rush of profound awe and deep gratitude.
-Life is incredibly precious.
+Life is incredibly valuable.
 A gift in every moment.
 Every breath.